openmm/openmm/docs-source/usersguide/application/02_running_sims.rst

 topology, and one or more files ending in :file:`key` or :file:`prm` to store the force field and simulation parameters.
 To load them use a :class:`TinkerFiles` object.
 This is illustrated in the following script.
-It can be found in OpenMM’s :file:`examples` folder with the name :file:`simulateTinker.py`.
+It can be found in OpenMM’s :file:`python-examples` folder with the name :file:`simulateTinker.py`.

 .. samepage::
     ::